Biden campaign commits to 3 general election debates

 “Any ‘debate proposals’ in lieu of that are just an effort to change the subject, avoid debates, or create a distracting ‘debate about debates,’” she added.

 Trump’s team noted absentee and mail voting is being expanded because of the COVID-19 pandemic and expressed concern that some ballots — especially those by elderly voters most at risk to the virus — could be cast before the first debate.
 The first is scheduled for Sept.
-29 at the University of Notre Dame.
+29 at the University of Notre Dame in Indiana, the second on October 15 at the University of Michigan in Ann Arbor, and the third for a week later, Oct.
+22, at Belmont University in Nashville, Tenn.

 The seeming acceptance that a vast number of this year’s votes will be cast by mail marks a change for the campaign.
 Both Giuliani and Trump have criticized widespread mail voting and claimed without evidence that mail ballots are ripe for fraud.